scottymatthewman/source/README.md

-# Wright - Audio Recording App
+# Slant - Audio Recording App

 A modern React Native application built with Expo for audio recording and management.
-Wright provides a seamless experience for recording, playing, and managing audio clips with a beautiful and intuitive user interface.
+Slant provides a seamless experience for recording, playing, and managing audio clips with a beautiful and intuitive user interface.

 ## Features